 Arrabbiata means “angry” in Italian.
 So All’arrabbiata can be translated to “angry style” referring to the spiciness of the sauce.
 It’s an awesome sauce for chilli junkies like me.

 Anyway, this dish is a quite easy to make.
 Im not gonna bother with getting mince and making the meatballs from scratch.
 I’m cheating by using cut sausages.
 All you need is some good quality sausages (the coarser the better).
 I went for some Lincolnshire pork sausages.
 (Because they’re infused with herbs and that imparts more flavour to the dish than standard sausages)

-2 cloves of garlic crushed/diced finely
+2 to 3 Cloves of garlic crushed/ finely diced

 Try minimizing expenditure on food and drinks on your days out in the summer.
 Buying food and drinks on summer days out can be expensive.
 Try taking a packed lunch with you.
 Get the kids involved in making some of the food the day before for added fun.
 Have a picnic; most parks should have spaces for this.
 This way you can avoid overpriced food and drinks at theme parks and attractions!